 - a) The student must complete a minimum of 12 semester hours of PSYC courses in residence at Winthrop University.
 No more than three hours of Field Experience or Academic Internship (PSYC 340 or 463) can count toward the major.
-A student may receive up to 3 semester hours for PSC 471 and/or 472 toward the major, and up to 6 semesters hours of PSYC 471 and/or 472 toward the BA. - b) PSYC 198 may be waived at the discretion of the Chair and Dean's Office for students transferring with a considerable amount of Psychology credit or those who enter the major as Juniors or Seniors. - c) Students changing their majors from Biology to Psychology who have completed BIOL 300 with a grade of C- or better, are not required to complete PSYC 302 & 303.
+A student may receive up to 3 semester hours for PSC 471 and/or 472 toward the major, and up to 6 semesters hours of PSYC 471 and/or 472 toward the BA. - b) Students are strongly encouraged to take PSYC 104 during their first semester as psychology majors.
+PSYC 198 may be waived at the discretion of the Chair and Dean's Office for students transferring with a considerable amount of Psychology credit or those who enter the major as Juniors or Seniors. - c) Students changing their majors from Biology to Psychology who have completed BIOL 300 with a grade of C- or better, are not required to complete PSYC 302 & 303.
 Dual majors in Psychology and Biology should complete only one of the two required experimental courses (PSYC 302 & 303 or BIOL 300). - d) Students changing their majors from Sociology to Psychology or Sociology majors with Psychology minors, who have passed SOCL 316 with a grade of C- or better, are not required to complete PSYC 301.
 Double majors in Psychology and Sociology should complete only one of the two required statistics courses (PSYC 301 or SOCL 316).
 Consult your adviser for an appropriate course.